Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Introduction

 In this work, we extend the case study by \citet{Relton:2021cax} to systematically investigate the behaviors of the SPE biases in a network of XG detectors.
 Specifically, we focus on the following questions: \begin{enumerate}[(i)] \itemsep{0em} \item For a detector in the network, how do the biases depend on the location and orientation of both the detectors and the GW source? \item How do these angle parameters affect the combination of biases from individual detectors into the network? \item Compared to the single-detector case, will the network increase or decrease the biases in general? \end{enumerate} To efficiently explore the parameter space, we adopt the FM method~\cite{Finn:1992wt, Vallisneri:2007ev} to calculate the biases, which has been adopted in many previous studies~\cite{Pizzati:2021apa, Himemoto:2021ukb, Hu:2022bji, Dang:2023xkj} and found to agree well with the full Bayesian inference in the SPE of overlapping signals~\cite{Antonelli:2021vwg, Wang:2023ldq}.

 Following \citet{Wang:2023ldq}, we analyze the bias behaviors in the network from a (semi-)analytical perspective.
 To illustrate the network's impact more directly, we consider the same overlap between two non-spinning binary black hole (BBH) signals discussed in \citet{Wang:2023ldq} in a 3-detector network.
+We also adopt the same variable set in the SPE, including the chirp mass, symmetric mass ratio, luminosity distance, and coalescence time, and study how the biases of these parameters depend on different but fixed geometric angle parameters.
 We introduce a new complex quantity, the \textit{bias integral} $J$, which is particularly useful for characterizing these biases and their dependence on extrinsic parameters.
 The biases can be expressed as a linear combination of the real parts of the bias integrals for varying parameters.
 For example, we show both numerically and analytically that the bias integral rotates in the complex plane with a slowly varying amplitude as the time separation between signals increases.
 This provides a theoretical explanation for the oscillatory behaviors of the biases observed in previous studies~\cite{Pizzati:2021apa, Himemoto:2021ukb, Wang:2023ldq}.
 The bias integral allows for a more systematic study of how angle parameters affect biases while offering a clear physical interpretation.